 Founded in 1996, DreamHost are one of the most well-established independently owned hosting companies in business today.
 They offer a wide range of packages for all types of websites, including some affordable and feature-packed WordPress focused plans.

-In this DreamHost review, we focus on those plans aimed at WordPress users, including their lower-priced shared hosting packages and their premium managed WordPress hosting plans, to help you find the right option for your website.
+In this review, we focus on those plans aimed at WordPress users, including their lower-priced shared hosting packages and their premium managed WordPress hosting plans, to help you to find the right option for your website.

-As well as looking at the features you get access to when hosting your website with DreamHost, we also explain the different ways those features are implemented on the various plans – and compare the performance of the shared plans with the DreamHost DreamPress managed WordPress hosting plans so that you can see which one is the most suitable choice for your project.
+As well as looking at the features you get access to when hosting your website with DreamHost, we also explain the different ways those features are implemented on the various plans — and compare the performance of the shared plans with the DreamHost DreamPress managed WordPress hosting plans, so you can see which one is the most suitable choice for your project.

-By using paid services, such as Pingdom and Load Impact, this review doesn’t just rehash the DreamHost marketing content.
-Instead, you can use our data and experience of hosting websites with DreamHost to make an informed decision on whether you should host your website with this company or not, and if so, which plan is best.
+By using paid services such as Pingdom and Load Impact, this review doesn’t just rehash the DreamHost marketing content.
+Instead, you can use our data and experience of hosting websites with DreamHost to make an informed decision on whether you should host your website with this company or not, and, if so, which plan is best.

 Overview of the DreamHost Hosting Plans